Fast

 "A good burglar, you see, is a student of the human species," Eddie said.
 "You get to know people by walking around neighborhoods, looking at stuff.
 You learn an awful lot that way.
 You see computer boxes or stereo boxes sitting out there on garbage day—bingo!
 Somebody got new toys.
 Lots of liquor bottles—they're big partyers and probably heavy sleepers.
 And people who leave tools and stuff lying out in the yard day after day, good chance they're slack about locking their doors."

-"But the main thing you notice is whether they're home or not," he continued.
-"If there's newspapers all over the place, mail stuffed in the box and blinds down during the day, they're not home.
+during the day, they're not home.
 Unless they like to sit in the dark, that is.

 "Now, the kind of professional like I was, he wants to stay in business.
 Doesn't want any hassles, wants to get in and out fast.
 If there's a dog or a dinger [house alarm], he goes elsewhere.
 And he works during the day.
 Nighttime stuff is too dangerous.
 Somebody's laptop is not worth dying over."
 (Eddie was typical: Police estimate that 60 percent of all burglaries take place during the day, most before noon.)